Veronica Wadley, Baroness Fleet: Editor of the Evening Standard

 A journalist, Wadley was editor of London's Evening Standard from February 2002 to February 2009, during which time it was owned by Associated Newspapers.
 She was the first female editor of the paper.
 During her seven years at the Standard, she championed the arts and chaired the Evening Standard Theatre awards and Film awards.
 After Alexander Lebedev acquired the Standard in 2009, he replaced her with former Tatler editor Geordie Greig.

 The newspaper was particularly critical of the then London Mayor, Ken Livingstone.
 This came to a head in the run-up to the 2008 London mayoral election, in which Wadley's newspaper attacked Livingstone's record.
 According to articles in The Guardian and Time Out London, she was strongly influenced by the need to renew Associated Newspaper's multimillion-pound contract to deliver the Metro free paper in London Underground stations in 2010, a decision within the gift of the Mayor.
 A few months after Wadley left the Standard, the publication launched its "Sorry" promotion.
-"London is laughing at this ludicrous campaign", she claimed.
+"London is laughing at this ludicrous campaign", she said.
 The Guardian reported, "The market research evidently discovered that Londoners considered the Standard to be too negative."